 SPSS Professional Certification

-Participants will have up to four weeks to complete the course that is approximately eight hours of online content and proficiency assessments.
-Upon successful completion of this course, participants will receive a personal certificate from PASW, the newly formed IBM-based company that distributes SPSS.
+You will have up to four weeks to complete the course that is approximately eight hours of online content and proficiency assessments.
+Upon successful completion of this course, you will receive a personal certificate from PASW, the newly formed IBM-based company that distributes SPSS.
+The statistical knowledge provided by an SPSS Certificate Program will also help you better prepare for a successful career as an analyst proficient in SPSS statistical software and serve to increase your desirability to recruiters when vying for positions in today's job market.

 What is SPSS?